DMTF/Redfish-Tools/doc-generator/README_config_files.md

 - registry_uri_to_local: For profile mode only, an object like uri_mapping, for locations of registries.
 - subset (command_line: `subset`): Path to a JSON profile document.
 Generates "Schema subset" output, with the subset defined in the JSON profile document.
 - uri_mapping: this should be an object with the partial URL of schema repositories as attributes, and local directory paths as values.
+- with_table_numbering: Boolean, default false.
+Applies to markdown output only!
+When true, table captions and references will be added to the output.
+You will need to run a post-processor on the output to complete the numbering.
+See TABLE_NUMBER_README.md[TABLE_NUMBER_README.md].

 ### In More Detail